 Once you’re home

-This is the time to collate your documentations; be it a medical receipt, lost luggage claim or crime report and send them (after taking copies) to your insurer to make your claim.
-The insurers website should have instructions or call the insurer if you have any queries about how to make your claim.
+This is the time to collate your documentation - be it a medical receipt, lost luggage claim or crime report - and send them (after taking copies) to your insurer to make your claim.
+The insurer's website should have instructions or call the insurer if you have any queries about how to make your claim.

 Check you’re covered

 There isn’t a one-size-fits-all travel insurance policy and you can’t claim for something you’re not covered for.
 This is why it’s vital to check the small print before you buy.
 If you suddenly have an accident during a day’s whitewater kayaking that really won’t be a good time to find out your policy excludes extreme sports.

 Just as you want your insurer to be upfront about what it covers, you also have to be honest.
 If you have a pre-existing medical condition, let the insurer know, otherwise any claim could be invalidated.